brunocavalcante/naked.css/README.md

-#  Naked CSS
+#  naked.css
-The simplest set of CSS classes to get you started on a responsive project.
+The simplest set of CSS classes to get your awesome lightweight css project on the way.

 ## Installation
-Just download dist/naked.min.css and happy coding!
+Just download dist/naked.min.css and set it up on your project.

 ## What you get
-- Normalize (Reset)
+- Normalize (reset)
 - Super simple 12-column responsive grid
 - Basic form styling
+- Basic buttons styling

-All that for just **4kb (minified)** and less than **2kb (gzipped)**.
+"All that" for just **4kb (minified)** and less than **2kb (gzipped)**.
 The rest is up to you.
-If that's how you like your css to be, then **Naked CSS** was built for you.
+If that's how you like your css to be built upon, then **naked.css** was built for you.

 ## Browser Support
 - Chrome, Firefox, Safari and Opera, Edge – latest